UNT Dallas Mother-Daughter Duo Share Joy And Degrees

 The mother, nurse and student is also a motivator to those who simply watch her “go-get-it” approach to life.
 So her daughter doesn’t hesitate to share her, or the joy.

 “I share her with my cousins, I share her with my classmates,” says Patterson.
 “If some time with her will give you what you need to get you through to your next place?
-Then, get all that you need, because I’ve had a lifetime.”
+Then get all that you need, because I’ve had a lifetime.”